Trinity Church, Kristianstad: Architecture

-Designed by the Flemish-Danish architect, Lorenz van Steenwinckel, the grand building is widely considered by many to be Scandinavia's finest Renaissance church.
+Designed by the Flemish-Danish architect Lorenz van Steenwinckel, the grand building is widely considered by many to be Scandinavia's finest Renaissance church.
 Its extensive nave is able to accommodate congregations of up to 1,400.
 Like many Danish churches of the times, it is built of red brick.
 But this church is decorated with many sandstone statues and ornaments, including several monograms of Christian IV, testifying to his involvement.

-The well-preserved interior is decked with star-shaped cross vaults, supported by pillars of granite.
+The well-preserved interior has star-shaped cross vaults, supported by pillars of granite.
 Trinity Church has been little altered since it was built.
 The main addition is its 59-meter-tall tower constructed in 1865.
 The church is pleasantly and abundantly illuminated thanks to its 26 tall windows.

 The entrance through the western tower opens into a six-bay nave, with wide aisles, terminating in a projecting eastern sanctuary.
 The vaults are covered with a cross-gabled roof, with large ornamented gables on the north and south sides.